sentinel-seed/sentinel/seeds/SPEC.md

 ### The Teleological Core

-The key innovation of v2 is the **Teleological Core** — the principle that actions must serve legitimate purposes.
+The key innovation of v2 is the **Teleological Core**: the principle that actions must serve legitimate purposes.

 ```
 ╔═══════════════════════════════════════════════════════════════╗